simplybusiness/flip_fab/README.md

 Caveats:

 - Breaks X_Rated AB tests as no more storing ab tests in answer set
-- Tests that start after the Rfq is created will not be stored on Rfq (thus will not be available in backoffice)
+- Features enabled after the Rfq is created will not be stored on Rfq (thus will not be available in backoffice)
 - No more storing ab tests in web_rfq - removed responsibility of ab test publishing from Rfq